-Although Project SURVIVE focuses on ending sexual violence, the program is dedicated to ending all forms of power abuse in relationships--both gay and straight--and in social groups and public institutions.
+Project SURVIVE is committed to social justice and is dedicated to ending all forms of power abuse — in personal relationships, social groups, and public institutions.

 Housed in the Women’s and Gender Studies Department, the program trains students to make classroom presentations throughout the college.
 Peer educators of all genders offer students strategies for identifying, avoiding and leaving abusive relationships.

 Project SURVIVE offers the City College of San Francisco community a multi-layered sexual violence prevention program including presentations, events, courses, resource assistance, and on-campus job opportunities.
 The Project SURVIVE community includes trained peer educators, mentors, and student leaders focused on broadening their academic goals through a concentration on sexual violence prevention education.

 Healthy Relationship Presentations

 - At City College of San Francisco in three languages: English, Spanish, and Chinese